Are you ready to take the next step in your learning journey?

 The Embodied Awareness in Action™ certification indicates professional type by the designation “Embodied Awareness in Action™ EAL Practitioner” or “Embodied Awareness in Action™ EAMH Practitioner”.
 Here is how these professional designations are defined:

-An EAL Practitioner is a competent horse person who intends to use the Embodied Awareness in Action ™ model for non-therapy skills-based equine services that focus on teaching life skills, social skills, communication skills, or leadership skills while facilitating personal growth and increased self-awareness through both mounted and non-mounted interactions with horses.
+An EAL Practitioner is a competent horse person who intends to use the Embodied Awareness in Action ™ model for non-therapy skills-based equine services that focus on teaching life skills, social skills, communication skills, academic skills, or leadership skills while facilitating personal growth and increased self-awareness through both mounted and non-mounted interactions with horses.
 EAL practitioners can include educators, health and wellness coaches, mental health support staff, horse professionals, and life/personal development/business coaches.

 An EAMH Practitioner is someone who already holds an advanced degree in counseling, social work, or psychology and is licensed or registered to provide mental health services in their country/state of origin and who wishes to include horses and the farm milieu as a specialty area within their clinical practice.